kenwdelong/jmx-console/README.md

 ### Configuration
 There is a single Spring controller in the package `com.kendelong.jmxconsole.web.controller` called `JmxConsoleController`; just mount that in your application context.
 You can either instantiate the bean directly in XML, Java config, or add the package to your component scan path.

 The new UI appears at `/admin/jmx`.
-If you need to change that, you'll need to write your own controller, or perhaps subclass the existing one and change the root request mapping.
+If you need to change that, you'll need to write your own controller, or subclass the existing one and change the root request mapping.
 You can use the `MBeanDataRetriever` to do the work.
 It requires a reference to the MBeanServer passed in the constructor.
 The controller gets it from Spring.

 ### Screenshot